 During the permitted burn season, the state fire warden, chief fire officer or official of each fire protection entity that is responsible for providing fire protection services in the unincorporated areas of the county shall be responsible for signing and issuing a burn permit, on forms provided by the county.

-There are two ways to complete the open burn permit application:
+There are three ways to complete the open burn permit application:

 If you would like to see the full ordinance please follow the link to the Iron County Burn Ordinance.